Updated 22 May 2014

 Added 20 January 1998

 I remembered something that happened to me a short time ago that is worth mentioning: I was pulled over by the cops because of light pollution!
 I was in downtown Hartford (CT USA) at about 10pm, coming from the radio station I worked at.
 I got onto I-91 heading north.
 After a mile or so I noticed a cruiser following me (I wasn't speeding at all).
 Finally, the strobes came on signaling me to pull over.
 The cop came up to my car and asked for the usual license and registration.
 When I questioned her as to why I was pulled over, she said "You were driving with your lights off".
 I looked at the instrument panel, and sure enough I was driving with all lights off.
 Now, why would I be doing that?!?
 Reason: The lighting levels in Hartford are so excessive that you don't even notice that your headlights are off at night, a problem consistent all over the country from New York to San Diego.
 Had I been in a properly lit area, I would have certainly noticed that my lights were off!
 The cop came back and asked if I was drinking (I don't); she said "Driving with no lights is common among intoxicated people and is often a tell tale sign of a DUI".
 I was tempted to reply "Driving with no lights on is a sign of excessive light pollution!", but I refrained because I didn't want to be a smartass.
 It kind of makes me wonder if light pollution is something that lawyers hear as an excuse for a DUI?
 In an area in or around a city like San Diego there must be a lot of that happening.
 What can be said about all this?
-Probably that light pollution is not a valid argument for a San Diego DUI lawyer but ANY area in which you can easily drive at night without headlights turned on is by definition "light polluted to excess".
+ANY area in which you can easily drive at night without headlights turned on is by definition "light polluted to excess".

 At about 5:00am (EST) on 6 February, I stepped outside to put the trash out.
 There was severe icing from the nor'easter that had come through the day before.
 I nearly fell on my butt several times due to the ice.
 When I got to the end of the driveway, I looked up and saw an amazing sight... an incredibly good naked eye view of the night sky.
 Extraordinarily clean and dry air must have come in overnight, because the number of visible stars was far greater than I typically see from this moderately light polluted area.
 I could still see the effects of light pollution to the southeast (New London, CT), however it was not nearly as bad as normal.
 I could see the Hercules Cluster (M13) with the naked eye!
 The stars of Draco were very prominent; Corona Borealis also stood out very well.
 It was a breathtaking sight.
 It reminded me of the skies I once had in Wilbraham, MA back in 1975.
 For a moment I was brought back to that time.
 The Milky Way was "down", but had it been up it would have been easy and beautiful.
 I would say that the sky conditions were among the best I have ever seen for Oakdale, CT.
 There are probably only 2 or 3 nights per year with conditions this good.
 Being that I had to get ready for work, not to mention that the ice would have made it very difficult to observe, I was not able to do more than look around with the naked eye for a few minutes.
 The skies I saw reminded me of how good it used to be on a typical night in the 70's.